pcloth/api-shop/docs_src/en/components/README.md

 ## Method components
 ### get_api_result_json method
 ::: tip
-Call the business code class directly to get the return data and status code
+- Call the business code class directly to get the return data and status code
+- Please note: All parameters must be filled in the data due to parameter monitoring bypassed.
 :::
 #### flask example
 ``` python